microsoft/gov-solutions/.github/instructions/app-starter-kits-migration.md

 1. Extract the list of documents related to that app page at .source-app-wiki\<module>\<document>.md.
 Create a corresponding document in the docs collection at _docs/<module> for that same document.
 Just copy over the content as is, we'll resolve any images in a future pass.

 2. For each document, convert all images in each document by finding the image in the .attachments folder, copying that image into the /assets/app-starter-kits/<module> folder, and updating the image reference in the document to point to the new location.
+Be sure to use relative urls for all links.
+If needed, create or use a PowerShell script for this in the scripts folder.

+3. Make sure every doc has a front matter set with a title, parent, and description.
+Parent is the module slug.

 # Migrating App Starter Kit Releases